nicholasadamou/auto-wifi-hotspot/README.md

 ![license](https://img.shields.io/apm/l/vim-mode.svg)
 [![Say Thanks](https://img.shields.io/badge/say-thanks-ff69b4.svg)](https://saythanks.io/to/NicholasAdamou)

-A script to allow the Raspberry Pi to connect to a know WiFi router or automatically generate an Internet Hotspot Access Point if no network is found.
+A script to allow the Raspberry Pi to connect to a known WiFi network or automatically generate an Internet Hotspot Access Point if no network is found.
 You can then use `SSH` or `VNC` on the move and switch between the hotspot and network without a reboot.

 What it Sets Up
 ------------